Go Back Email Link

 2 tablespoons fruity chutney or apricot jam, 2 tablespoons tomato paste, 250 milliliter frozen mixed vegetables, 1 teaspoon salt, few grinds black pepper, 1 teaspoon sugar (optional)

-• Serve hot in a vetkoek or with rice.
+• Serve hot in vetkoek or on a bed of rice.

 Notes